 This is one of those shows where it feels like it hit the world fully formed, which is really unusual in first-year shows.
 Most first-year shows take a while to find their footing, figure out what they are, and find their voice.
 This show arrived fully formed.

 The writing is so smart and the characters are drawn so beautifully.
 We never thought we’d be laughing at jokes about compression algorithms, but then as we were laughing at the jokes we realized it was like a mirror image of us talking about a script we were trying to write.
 It’s the same kind of emotions.
 We don’t think we’ve ever seen a show that’s captured that moment in your 20s when you’re just starting out, where it’s not focused on romance or those things you so often see.
-It’s about going after your dreams when you’re in an industry surrounded by people who have already achieved it.
+It’s about going after your dreams when you’re in an industry surrounded by people who have already achieved them.
 As two guys who moved out to Hollywood from college to be writers in the 90s that really resonates with us.

 One of the major questions the show deals with is whether you pursue your own dream, or whether you take a job and hope for security.
 That’s something everyone struggles with in today’s world, that underlying sense of terror and how at every turn it’s more competitive than you can possibly imagine.
 When Richard Hendricks (played by Thomas Middleditch) sold part of his business, Pied Piper, to Peter Gregory (Christopher Evan Welch), who asked him what his plan was, he realized that he was in over his head.
 Well, what’d you think would happen?
 Those are the realities of starting your own business.
 In today’s world everyone wants immediate gratification right away, without realizing that there’s a real-world component to it.